Dirty-No/ft_printf-testing-tools/README.md

 ft_printf testing tools provides you tools to compare your ft_printf to the real printf.

 ft_printf is a 42 school's project where you have to recreate C stdio's printf from scratch.
+This has currently only been tested for Linux

 ### THIS IS NOT AN "UNIT TEST"
  These are tools allowing you to make your own tests easily and efficiently.